 Mercury is toxic even at very low levels, so there is growing concern among the medical community that the mercury in fillings could be contributing to systemic health problems.
-Mercury exposure has been known to leave damaging effects on the nervous system, immune system and digestive system as well as the kidney, eyes and skin.
+Mercury exposure has been known to leave damaging effects on the nervous system, immune system, and digestive system as well as the kidney, eyes, and skin.

 “Elemental and methylmercury are toxic to the central and peripheral nervous systems.
-The inhalation of mercury vapour can produce harmful effects on the nervous, digestive and immune systems, lungs and kidneys, and may be fatal,” the World Health Organization reports.
+The inhalation of mercury vapor can produce harmful effects on the nervous, digestive and immune systems, lungs and kidneys, and may be fatal,” the World Health Organization reports.

 Though mercury amalgam fillings expose patients to only low levels of mercury vapors, it is enough to cause concern.
 In 2009, the WHO conducted an expert consultation that concluded a “global near-term ban on amalgam would be problematic for public health and the dental health sector,” but they recommended a “phase down” in the industry by raising awareness about the issues associated with mercury fillings and promoting alternatives, in addition to continuing to encourage tooth decay prevention.

 If you already have a mercury filling, you may be concerned about the effects it could be having on your body.
-For most healthy people, removing an existing mercury filling may not be critical; but if you have many mercury fillings, existing health issues, or are pregnant or plan on becoming pregnant, it may be worth considering.
+For most healthy people, removing an existing mercury filling may not be critical; but if you have any mercury fillings, existing health issues, or are pregnant or plan on becoming pregnant, it may be worth considering.

-“While low-levels of inhaled mercury vapor are generally not harmful to most people, these high-risk individuals may be at increased risk of adverse health outcomes,” the FDA concludes.
+“While low levels of inhaled mercury vapor are generally not harmful to most people, these high-risk individuals may be at increased risk of adverse health outcomes,” the FDA concludes.

 If you or a loved one fall into any of these categories, it may be worth getting the mercury fillings removed: